hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/399_guru_avatara.md

 *Q*. — Cannot the spiritual teacher make the aspirant fit?

-*A*. — An Avatâra can.
+*A*. — An Avatāra can.
 Not an ordinary Guru.

 *Q*. — Is there no easy way to liberation?